Dear Board Members:

 *DeKalb BRE has not posted meeting minutes, which include public comments, since June.
 Public comments are not read at meeting but must be submitted by email.
 Therefore recent public comments are not public (!!)

-*Deputizing ACLU volunteers to help process voters who are turning in absentees; Scheduling ballot processing and making formal notification of it; Dropbox locations; contracts with NHAVI consultants; more check in equipment; new space for ballot processing; staffing; who threw whom under the bus.
+*Deputizing volunteers to help process voters who are turning in absentees; Scheduling ballot processing and making formal notification of it; Dropbox locations; contracts with NHAVI consultants; more check in equipment; new space for ballot processing; staffing; who threw whom under the bus.

 *Dele Lowman Smith and Susan Motter continue to press for accountability and voter access, broader advertising of new polling place locations.
 They voted unanimously to approve the 31 polling place relocations (at this very late date)